 * Any course under Analytics electives may be used if the Analytics electives are already fulfilled.

-To be considered for admission to the MS program in computational finance, candidates must fulfill the following requirements:
+To be considered for admission to the Computational Finance MS program, candidates must fulfill the following requirements:

 In an unprecedented decision, Saunders College of Business is now accepting applications for fall 2020 graduate education without standardized tests, including Graduate Management Admission Test (GMAT) and Graduate Record Examinations (GRE).
 The decision was made to benefit graduate school applicants facing uncertainty created by COVID-19 and the closure of standardized testing centers.